The Poetry Stroll brings history and literary landmarks to life through poetry & music

 I presented these compositions during the inaugural dinner organised by the George Russell Society at the United Arts Club in Dublin on 30 Janurary, 2026.

-I recorded the poem 'A Farewell' at Fennelly's of Callan.
+I recorded his poem 'A Farewell' at Fennelly's of Callan.

 Songs & Verses from the